ACE API Endpoints

 API Reference

 ACE provides a REST API for programmatic access.
 The API server runs on localhost:5000 by default.
 An SSH tunnel is required to access the API from outside the host machine for security purposes.
-You must also configure client-based certificiate authentication before using the ACE API.

-This is required since ACE will attempt to use SET ROLE to switch to the external user's role before performing any operations, thus ensuring that diffs and repairs happen with the external user's privileges.
+Each external user should have their own client certificate to use the API, typically with lower privileges.
+ACE will attempt to use SET ROLE to switch to the external user's role before performing any operations, thus ensuring that diffs and repairs happen with the external user's privileges.

 The table-diff API